-As a Psychology major at Edgewood College, you will develop your understanding of psychology as a research science and as a means to promote human welfare.
+As a Psychology major at Edgewood College, you will develop your understanding of psychology as a research science and a means to promote human welfare.
 We will engage you in both scientific and applied activities, including an internship in your field of interest.
 In addition, you will be actively engaged in scholarly research.
 Our students are involved in many community service agencies and present at national conferences every year.

-The Psychology Department at Edgewood College has a small faculty dedicated to teaching and meaningful mentorship of our students.
-We have the expertise needed to offer a wide range of courses within the major while maintaining the intimacy of a small collaborative community of learners.
+Faculty have the expertise needed to offer a wide range of courses within the major while maintaining the intimacy of a small collaborative community of learners.

 All aspects of psychology are explored, and you can choose to delve deeper into those components that matter more to you.